3 Bed, 3 Bath, 2000 Sqft

 If you're buying or selling a home in Dearborn Park, let our team of real estate agents guide you through the buying or selling process today.
 As local Dearborn Park real estate agents, we have exclusive insider knowledge of Chicago IL market dynamics.
 We'll get to work for you today!

-To learn more about agent representation while buying or selling your Dearborn Park home, contact Guarnero Real Estate Group.
+To learn more about agent representation while buying or selling your Dearborn Park home, contact Guarnero Group Compass.
 Check out our comparative market analysis page to receive a free property evaluation in Dearborn Park.

 The data relating to real estate for sale on this website comes in part from the Broker Reciprocity program of Midwest Real Estate Data LLC.
 Real Estate listings held by brokerage firms other than Compass Real Estate are marked with the Broker Reciprocity logo or the Broker Reciprocity thumbnail logo (a little black house) and detailed information about them includes the names of the listing brokers.
 Some properties which appear for sale on this website may subsequently have sold and may no longer be available.
 The information being provided is for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 Information deemed reliable but not guaranteed.

 Listing information last updated on November 18th, 2018 at 10:06am CST.